Rune Factory: Development

 It is described by Yoshifumi Hashimoto, producer of the Harvest Moon/Story of Seasons series, as "Harvest Moon where you wield a sword."
 According to Marvelous' managing director and Harvest Moon's creator, Yasuhiro Wada, Rune Factory 2 does not borrow the Harvest Moon(Bokujō Monogatari) name for the Japanese release.
 This was done in order to grow Rune Factory as an independent series and Marvelous will continue to do this with all future installments including Rune Factory Frontier.
 Despite this, Natsume Inc. applied the subtitle A Fantasy Harvest Moon to Rune Factory 2 and Rune Factory 3.

 Rune Factory Frontier was announced during an interview between Cubed3 and Yasuhiro Wada on June 6, 2007, and was fully revealed on June 4, 2008 in the Japanese video game magazine Famitsu.
 On July 11, 2008, Marvelous Entertainment USA and Xseed Games announced that they were both bringing Rune Factory Frontier to North America.
 Rune Factory Frontier released in the North America region on March 17, 2009.

 Rune Factory 5 was said to be expected at "some point in time", according to series producer Yoshifumi Hashimoto.
 In November 2013, Neverland Co. filed for bankruptcy, leaving the future of the series in question at the time.
 However, in February 2014 it was revealed that the Rune Factory development team had been hired by Marvelous AQL, and that they were developing the Nintendo 3DS simulation role-playing video game Lord of Magna: Maiden Heaven.
 In February 2019, during the 13.02.19 Nintendo Direct, Rune Factory 5 was once again confirmed to be in development by Hakama, a new studio founded by Hashimoto.
 In September 2020, during a Nintendo Direct Mini presentation the game's release date was slated for Spring 2021 in Japan and later in the same year worldwide.
 Another trailer was released in a Japanese-exclusive Nintendo Direct mini in October, revealing a limited edition "Premium Box" and an expected release date of May 20, 2021 in Japan.

 Reception

 The Rune Factory series has been well received, with the English region publisher Xseed Games declaring it as their best performing franchise in 2020.

 Rune Factory: A Fantasy Harvest Moon received an 8.4 rating from IGN's Mark Bozon.
 Bozon commented that the art style was "amazing", and that it was "the Harvest Moon you've been waiting for".
 7/10 from Nintendo Power, and 4/5 from X-Play.

 IGN rated Rune Factory 2: A Fantasy Harvest Moon at 8.4/10, commenting on its similarity to the original.

 Rune Factory 5 debuted at #1 in the Switch digital sales charts in Japan.

+Sales and review scores As of September 2, 2023.